Kerilk/THAPI-Tutorial/ECPAM-2023-BOF/slides.md

    - Trace should capture as much context as possible, and be lightweight as possible
  * Develop tools to analyze traces (summary, timeline, etc...)

+# THAPI: Tracing Heterogeneous APIs

 ##  Programming-Model Centric Debugging / Tracing

+Traces should contain enough information to reconstruct the programming model state.

+Traces can be:

+ * Tallied to give high-level summary
+ * Used to generate flame-graphs
+ * Used to check valid usage of programming model
+   - Check for error code
+   - Correct synchronization
+   - API semantics
+ * Analyzed using dedicated tools
+ * Input for simulation frameworks

+##  THAPI Principles

+ * Programming-Model centric tracing
+   - Save arguments and results of each runtime entry points

 \tiny
 ```babeltrace_opencl